Troy Township, Delaware County, Ohio: Geography

 Part of the city of Delaware, the county seat of Delaware County, is located in southern Troy Township.

 Name and history

 Troy Township was organized in 1816.

 It is one of seven Troy Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
-Two are elected in the year after the presidential election and one is elected in the year before it.
+Two are elected in the year after the presidential election, and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
-Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
+Vacancies of the fiscal officers or on the board of trustees are filled by the remaining trustees.

 Public services

 Emergency medical services in Concord Township are provided by the Delaware County EMS.